Every gym can personalize the member experience. Here’s how.

 To benefit my body and mind and move me towards my outcomes, the session needs to account for this.
 Not doing so will be detrimental and most likely move me away from my goal.

 Conversely, imagine the positive impact on trust and credibility if, on my arrival, my trainer were to congratulate me on an active week and outline a session for that day that focused on recovery.
 Even better if that were all followed, at the end, by some guidance on what to do away from the gym before our next appointment, as well as encouraging me to get some sleep.

 It certainly won’t be long before the current (im)personal training scenario is ousted by consumers and replaced with a digital alternative.
 Consider this (very feasible) day in the life of a digital wellness consumer, which illustrates the power of personalization.

 On waking, my app congratulates me on meeting my sleep requirements following an active previous day.
 It prompts me to hydrate and suggests I start my meditation routine by selecting which program I wish to use from its library.

 My recovery score lets me know what level of exertion I should attempt today, including my non-gym activity.
 It is noted that I’m on a 16:8 intermittent fasting protocol and, through its integration with my Lumen tool, my app suggests optimal nutritional macros for the day, at the same time setting a notification to alert me when my intermittent fast is completed.

-With access to my schedule and a knowledge of my optimal workout requirements today, I’m given a recommendation to train between 2.30pm and 4.30pm.
+With access to my schedule and knowledge of my optimal workout requirements today, I’m given a recommendation to train between 2.30 pm and 4.30 pm.
 My location suggests I’m currently on a business trip, so options are presented to me using my ClassPass membership.
 Three providers are identified within 400m of my expected location at that time, with the selected sessions appropriate for my target exertion level.
-One click and I’m booked in.
+One-click and I’m booked in.